Brooks Williams Live | Cast Theatre, Doncaster | 04.03.21

 Recorded in February 1970, Mott the Hoople’s third studio album Wildlife was released in the UK back in May 1971 on the Island label and on Atlantic in the US.
 The classic band line-up at the time was still Ian Hunter, Mick Ralphs, Verden Allen, Pete ‘Overend’ Watts and Dale ‘Buffin’ Griffin, each of whom were represented by their own symbols on the cover artwork, a good six months before Led Zeppelin came out with theirs, albeit in the case of Mott, they were merely generic astrological symbols with Hunter and Allen sharing the same one.
 The album opens with Mick Ralphs’ “Whisky Woman”, a mixture of a straightforward, almost pedestrian rock riff, together with a pop chorus, Ralphs taking the lead vocal, as he also does on “Wrong Side of the River”, “Home is Where I Want To Be” and the country flavoured “It Must Be Love”.
 The album was mostly produced by the band, though Guy Stevens was around to produce the opening track and co-produce a couple of others, but remained suspicious by his absence for the rest.
 He was back to produce the band’s next album Brain Capers later in the year, before standing aside for David Bowie to take care of things on All the Young Dudes (1972).
 The album also features a reworking of a Melanie gospel song, “Lay Down” which appeared on her own Candles in the Rain album around the same time.
 To a young school kid at the time, it wasn’t the songs, it wasn’t the hair, it wasn’t the shades, it was those weird shaped guitars all the way.

-Home Is Where I Want To Be is included on this week’s edition of the Vaults radio show.
+Home Is Where I Want To Be is included on this week’s edition of the Northern Sky Vaults Radio Show.

 Leonard Cohen – Songs of Love and Hate | CBS S69004 – 1971